 Why is EventBot Malware Important?

-Cybereason found that EventBot targets users of over 200 different financial applications, including banking, money transfer services, and crypto-currency wallets.
+Cybereason found that when EventBot was launched, it targeted users of over 200 different financial applications, including banking, money transfer services, and crypto-currency wallets.
 Those targeted include applications like Paypal Business, Revolut, Barclays, UniCredit, CapitalOne UK, HSBC UK, Santander UK, TransferWise, Coinbase, paysafecard, and many more.